Insider Sell: KBR Inc Presiden - GuruFocus.com

 - Future estimates of business performance from Morningstar analysts.

-In conclusion, the recent insider sell by KBR Inc's President and CEO Stuart Bradie, along with the overall trend of insider selling over the past year, may raise concerns for investors.
-The stock's valuation, as indicated by its price-earnings ratio and price-to-GF-Value ratio, suggests that it may be overvalued.
-Investors should carefully consider these factors before making any investment decisions regarding KBR Inc.
+In conclusion, the recent insider sell by KBR Inc's President and CEO Stuart Bradie, along with the overall trend of insider selling over the past year, could be a signal that the stock is overvalued.
+Investors should carefully consider these factors and conduct further research before making any investment decisions regarding KBR Inc.

 - CEO Buys, CFO Buys: Stocks that are bought by their CEO/CFOs.